WisTex/Raconteur/.homeinstall/README.md

     cp hubzilla-config.txt.template hubzilla-config.txt

-Change the file "hubzilla-config.txt".
-Read the instructions there and enter your values.
+Modify the file "hubzilla-config.txt".
+Read the instructions there carefully and enter your values.

     nano hubzilla-config.txt